mbias87/employeeManage/README.md

 ## Development server

+Make sure to run the following commands to create and populate db (npm run generate), then run other command (npm run server) npm run generate

+npm run server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding